Banfield, Argentina: History

 During the last military dictatorship in the country, self-styled National Reorganization Process, a clandestine detention center known as Pozo de Banfield operated at the intersection of Vernet and Siciliano streets; today it is a museum of memory.

-Old mansion "El Castillo", on the corner of Larroque and Carlos Croce.

 Demographics

 With 223,898 inhabitants (Indec, 2001), the city of Banfield is the most populous city in the partido, since it amounts to almost double that of Lomas de Zamora and Temperley, almost 38% of the total population of the partido.

 Sports

 The city is home to Club Atlético Banfield football club founded in 1896, and to the Lomas Athletic Club.

 Culture

 It is the base of the Julián Aguirre Conservatory of Music, founded by classical composer and conductor Alberto Ginastera in 1951.

 The writer Julio Cortázar, though born in Belgium, spent much of his childhood in Banfield.
 Banfield was also home of the renowned tango composer Alfredo De Angelis and the popular singer Sandro.

 Home of the Pio Collivadino Museum, Medrano 165, Lomas de Zamora: Collivadino, one of Argentina's most famous artists, was the Director of the Academy of Fine Arts in Buenos Aires and an organizer of the Prilidiano Pueyrreddon School of Fine Arts until he was forced to retire by the military dictator, General Pedro Pablo Ramirez, in 1944.
 Collivadino died in Buenos Aires in 1945 at the age of 76.